dalmura/infrastructure/sites/indigo/docs/INDIGO-TALOS-KERNEL-MODULE.md

     to: /
 ```

-The above steps happen as part of a bigger process where the underlying kernel has already been build and its artifacts (and crypto signing key) are all available locally on the machine.
+The above steps happen as part of a bigger process where the underlying kernel has already been build and its artifacts (and crypto signing key) are all available locally on the build machine.

 My assumptions from reading around are:
 * The `/rootfs` folder is the new container image produced for our kernel module, to be used when building the system extension later on.